-This client applied for the role of Senior Case Officer (APS EL1 level) in one of the Commonwealth Government Departments and gained an interview.
+This client applied for the role of Senior Case Officer (APS EL1 level) in one of the Commonwealth/APS Government Departments and gained an interview.
 The selection panel judged my client’s application (from a nationwide pool of 90 written applications) as the best one received.
 Seven criteria required addressing.
-Following are full excerpts from three of the seven criteria.
+Following is a full example of one of the criteria.

 I’m here to help market you!